I recently realized something critical about how the internet works today.

 You and I must (and I do mean must) take everything we read online with a grain of salt.
 Nothing can be believed without question.

-You and I must do the job that in the past we might have relied on good journalism to at least begin to do for us: confirm the truth, check sources, clarify statements, and see through the hyperbole.
+Now, you and I must confirm the truth, check sources, clarify statements, and see through hyperbole.

 Naturally, I hope Ask Leo! is one of those sites.